My Father's World, High School Level

 My Father's World for high school concentrates on Bible, English, Literature, and History, with government, economics, and geography added at upper levels.
 Science and math need to be covered separately as well as a foreign language, health, and other electives.
 As with the younger levels, MFW embodies methodology from unit study, Charlotte Mason, and classical approaches with a strong biblical worldview focus (Protestant) throughout all levels.

-Each program centers around a core guide that includes daily lesson plans written directly to the student along with other vital information required for the course.
+Each program centers around a core guide that includes daily lesson plans (written directly to the student) and other vital information.
 MFW also publishes supplemental books for literature and composition that are essential for several of the levels.
-In addition, a number of other courses and resources are incorporated into the lesson plans.
-Some of these are sold elsewhere as stand-alone courses, but MFW has integrated them with other resources to create a curriculum for each year that connects subjects to one another in more of a unit study fashion.
+In addition, several other courses and resources are incorporated into the lesson plans.
+Some of these are sold elsewhere as stand-alone courses, but MFW has integrated them with other resources to create a curriculum for each year that connects subjects to each other in more of a unit study fashion.

 High school level courses are: